hwixley/PI-cwk3/README.md

 # PI-coursework 3
-Case study on legal case between Epic Games and Apple/Google.
+Wiki case study on the conflicts of interest prevalent in the legal case between Epic Games and Apple/Google.